privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   - The client sends a `SelectWinningAd` request to the `SellerFrontEnd` service.
     This request includes the seller's auction configuration and input for each participating buyer.
-1. The `SellerFrontEnd` service orchestrates `GetBid` requests to participating buyers’ `BuyerFrontEnd` services.
+1. The `SellerFrontEnd` service orchestrates `GetBids` requests to participating buyers’ `BuyerFrontEnd` services.
-1. Both the seller and buyer’s front-end services fetch proprietary code.
-  - The `BuyerFrontEnd` services fetch real-time data from the buyer’s key-value service required for generating bids.
+1. The `BuyerFrontEnd` services fetch real-time data from the buyer’s key-value service required for generating bids.
 1. The `BuyerFrontEnd` service sends a `GenerateBids` request to the bidding service.
-The bidding service returns ad candidates with bids.
+The bidding service returns ad candidates with bid(s) for each IG.
-1. The `BuyerFrontEnd` selects the top eligible ad candidate and returns the selection to the `SellerFrontEnd` with `AdWithBid`.
+1. The `BuyerFrontEnd` returns all bid(s) in IG (`AdWithBid`) to `SellerFrontEnd`.
-1. Once `SellerFrontEnd` has received bids from all buyers, it requests real-time data from the seller’s key/value service required to score the ads for auction.
+1. Once `SellerFrontEnd` has received bids from all buyers, it requests real-time data for render_urls (corresponding to ad with bids) from the seller’s key/value service required to score the ads for auction.
   1. `SellerFrontEnd` sends a `ScoreAds` request to the `auction` service to score and select a winner.
+The Auction service selects the the winning ad and additional data.
-1. `SellerFrontEnd` returns the winning ad and additional data to the client to render the ad and for reporting purposes.
+1. `SellerFrontEnd` returns winning ad, server attestation metadata, other data for for reporting purposes back to the user's device.
+Ad is rendered on the device.

 ### Sell-side platform (SSP) system

-The following are the FLEDGE services that are to be operated by an SSP, also referred to as a Seller.
+The following are the FLEDGE services that will be operated by an SSP, also referred to as a Seller.
 Server instances are deployed so that they are co-located in a data center within a cloud region.